essenmitsosse/pawel-ai/README.md

 Doesn’t show any animation, content is displayed immediately.

 #### allowScroll (false, boolean) `CTRL`+`S`
-When set to true, allows to user to scroll on their own
+When set to true, allows to user to scroll on their own.
+When set to false the user can’t scroll by default.

 #### defaultBasicTypeSpeed (50, number)
-changes the default typespeed.
-Doesn’t influence elements with individual typespeeds
+Changes the default typespeed.
+Doesn’t influence elements with individual typespeeds.

 #### typeSpeedMultiplyer (1, number) `CTRL`+`+` `CTRL`+`-`
-changes the default typespeed my the given multiplyer.
+Changes the typespeed by the given multiplyer.
 This affects all typespeeds.